eskilop/NorthernLightsVSC/README.md

 # NorthernLights: A dark blue Visual Studio Code theme
-Based on the pale and bright colors of the Northern Lights, this eye-pleasing theme will enhance your coding experience.
+Based on the bright colors of the Northern Lights, this eye-pleasing theme will enhance your coding experience.

-* Reduce eye strain with the dark backgrounds
+* Reduce eye strain with the dark background
+* Relaxing blue tint
+* Immediately recognize what's important with the rightful colors

 ## Screenshots
 Welcome and Release notes Screens